gilberdisinaga/ncshelf/README.md

 # ncstack
->A work in progress...

-ncstack is an ncurses-based file organizing utility for books.
-Using dialog as its user interface.
+ncstack is a file organizing utility for books (or anything, by modifying the file opener and some dialog's texts to avoid confusion).
+It has stack conception in mind wherein the books are arranged vertically, but recent books are inserted below the previous books instead of otherwise (could be rearranged manually in its specified menu).

 ## Screenshots
 ![sc1](screenshots/1.png)

 ![sc2](screenshots/2.png)

 ![sc3](screenshots/3.png)

 ## Dependencies